Theories and approaches of capital structure – Financial Management

-In this article, we will go through the theories of capital structure which are important for commerce and management students:
+In this article, we will go through the theories and approaches of capital structure which are important for commerce and management students:

 Capital Structure means a combination of all long-term sources of finances.
-It includes Equity share Capital, Reserves and Surplus, preference share capital, Loan, debentures,and other such long-term sources of finance.
+It includes Equity share Capital, Reserves and Surplus, preference share capital, Loan, debentures, and other such long-term sources of finance.
 A company has to decide the proportion in which it should have its own finance and outsider’s finance particularly debt finance.
-Based on the proportion of finance, WACC and value of a firm are affected.
+Based on the proportion of finance, WACC, and the value of a firm are affected.

 Financial leverage is the extent to which a business firm employs borrowed money or debts.
 In financial management, it is a significant term and it is a very important decision in business.
 In the capital structure of a company, broadly, there are mainly two types of capital i.e. Equity and Debt.
 Out of the two, debt is a cheaper source of finance because the rate of interest will be less than the cost of equity and the interest payments are a tax-deductible expense.

 Capital structure or financial leverage deals with a very important financial management question.
 The question is – ‘what should be the ratio of debt and equity?’
 Before scratching our minds to find the answer to this question, we should know the objective of doing all this.
 In the financial management context, the objective of any financial decision is to maximize the shareholder’s wealth or increase the value of the firm.
 The other question which hits the mind in the first place is whether a change in the financing mix would have any impact on the value of the firm or not.
 The question is a valid question as there are some theories that believe that the financial mix has an impact on the value and others believe it has no connection.